gurnec/btcrecover/docs/INSTALL.md

 ##### Linux #####

-Open a terminal window, and type this to install Google Protocol Buffers:
+Install the Google's Python protobuf library, for example on Debian-like distributions (including Ubuntu), open a terminal window and type this:

     sudo apt-get install python-pip
     sudo pip install protobuf